 - AI Overviews redistribute clicks inside the top results: Ranking remains necessary, but traffic now depends on whether a page is selected as a cited source inside AI answers.
 AI Overviews expanded to 200+ countries and 40+ languages, so selection for citations becomes the main moat for many queries.
 Build pages that read like extractable evidence: tight definitions, specific claims with supporting context, and clean sectioning that an answer system can quote.

-- Conversational follow-ups shift content demand: Google now lets users jump from AI Overviews into AI Mode conversations, which rewards sites that cover the obvious question plus second- and third-order questions (edge cases, constraints, “what changes if…”).
+- Conversational follow-ups shift content demand: Google now lets users jump from AI Overviews into AI Mode conversations, rewarding sites that cover the obvious question plus second- and third-order questions (edge cases, constraints, “what changes if…”).

 - Link authority alone no longer guarantees competitive rankings: Search engines correlate brand mentions, author profiles, citations in databases, conference appearances, and referenced expertise.
 In several verticals, pages with fewer backlinks may outrank stronger link profiles if external validation exists.